kyrillosyannis/go-asset-retriever/README.md

 so it will need to be executed with go run main.go
 The project structure follows a layered architecture with controller, service & repository

+# Security
+The only endpoint that requires a user token is /protected/assets/:assetId which can be obtained from /authenticate with the following request body:
+{
+    "username": "user",
+    "password": "pass"
+}

 # Docker
 For now, only the database is in the docker container.